KeeevinW/cse135-hw1/GRADER.md

 ---

-### 2. Recommended Testing Scenario
+### 2. Testing Scenario

-To fully evaluate the features implemented for this final push, please follow these steps:
+To evaluate the project, please follow these steps:

-1. **Log in as an Analyst or Super Admin:** Navigate to `https://xuanye.site/login.php` and log in using the Analyst credentials (`data_analyst` / `analystpass`).
-2. **Review the Dashboard:** You will be routed to `dashboard.php`.
-Observe the Tailwind CSS-styled layout containing the three required report categories: Performance Metrics (Line Chart), User Behavior (Bar Chart + Data Table), and System Data (Doughnut Chart).
-3. **Test the PDF Export:** Click the "Export to PDF" button at the top right of the dashboard.
-This uses client-side rendering (`html2pdf.js`) to capture the charts and tables and will automatically download a PDF formatted report to your machine.
+1. Log in as the **Basic Viewer**.
+Observe that you are immediately redirected away from the raw data dashboard (403 or Saved Reports stub), validating that viewers cannot see raw data.
+2. Log out, and log back in as the **Data Analyst**.
+3. Scroll down the dashboard to view the three distinct report categories (Performance, Behavior, and System).
-4. **Test the Analyst Comments UI:** Type a comment in the "Analyst Comments" box under the Performance section.
-Notice that this section is intentionally excluded from the PDF export so the final generated report remains clean.
+4. Type a brief analysis in the "Analyst Interpretation" text area under Performance Metrics and click "Save Comment".
+Refresh the page to verify the text persists.
-5. **Log Out:** Click the "Logout" button in the sidebar.
+5. Click the **"Export to PDF"** button at the top right.
-6. **Test Role-Based Access Control (RBAC):** Log back in using the Viewer credentials (`basic_viewer` / `viewerpass`).
-Attempt to navigate directly to `dashboard.php`.
-You should be immediately intercepted by the RBAC session logic and redirected to a custom `403.php` Access Denied page.
-7. **Test "Script Off" Contingency:** Disable JavaScript in your browser and attempt to load `login.php` or the dashboard.
-A `<noscript>` warning banner will appear gracefully informing the user that the dashboard requires JavaScript to render charts.
+6. Open the downloaded PDF.
+Verify that the layout is clean, the Chart.js canvases rendered successfully, and your written comment is visible (while the 'Save' button is hidden).

 ---